 Can I Spray My Ac Unit With Water While Running

-The good news is that spraying water on your air conditioners is safe and effective for cleaning.
+The good news is that spraying water on AC condenser while running is safe and effective for cleaning.
 After hosing down your AC, you can rest assured that nothing bad will happen.
 Spraying water on your AC’s condenser can increase efficiency, making it run more smoothly.
 It’s essential to spritz your condenser regularly to keep it performing at its best.
 It’s incredible what we can do with just a simple plug-in device!

 By evaporating water into the air just before it enters the condensing unit, it’s possible to reduce the air temperature and increase the capacity and efficiency of a window air conditioner.
 And to answer the question, yes, air conditioner units can get wet without causing harm.